Migratory Bird Fest 2026

 Our sponsors play a vital role in making Migratory Bird Fest possible.
 Their support helps keep this community celebration free and accessible while supporting environmental education, conservation efforts, and meaningful outdoor experiences for visitors of all ages.

-Want to join us as a sponsor?
+Want to join us as a sponsor in the future?
 We'd love to have you join us!

 Several American Avocets standing and wading in shallow water, showing black-and-white plumage and long upturned bills.